BIPRU firm Remuneration Policy

 Executive directors (and other senior/management/control function staff, namely those falling within the definition of Remuneration Code Staff – taken to include senior management, risk takers, those performing a significant influence function or who are paid like senior management or risk takers) receive base salaries proportionate with companies of their size with the added opportunity to enhance total remuneration by receiving bonuses based upon the overall performance of the company and takes this into account when determining remuneration policy and practice for other employees.

-The components of remuneration for executive directors and other control function staff comprise a base salary, which takes the form of a fixed sum payable monthly which is reviewed annually and other benefits including non-contributory health insurance, a potential quarterly annual bonus and pension contributions.
+The components of remuneration for code staff comprises of a base salary, which takes the form of a fixed sum payable monthly which is reviewed annually and other benefits including non-contributory health insurance, a potential quarterly annual bonus and pension contributions.

 A successful remuneration policy must ensure that a significant part of the remuneration package is linked to the achievement of stretching corporate performance targets.
 The policy adopted by the company ensures that a proportion of the remuneration of executives and others is aligned with corporate performance.
 As a result, depending on the performance of the company, some staff may receive a bonus exceeding 33.3% of their base salary.